Jpickard1/BRAD/README.md

 ```

 ### Python Quickstart
-Once installed, you can verify the instillation worked with the following import:
+Once installed, you can verify the installation worked with the following import:

 ```
 from BRAD import agent